 - The UK is one of the world’s richest economies yet in 2016/2017, 4.1 million children were living in poverty in the UK, an increase of 100,000 on the previous year.1 This means 30% of children, or nine pupils in every classroom of 30 pupils, are officially poor.

 - Moreover work does not provide a guaranteed route out of poverty: 67% of the 4.1 million children in poverty have at least one parent in work.

-- Regional child poverty figures released by the End Child Poverty Coalition in January 2018 show that there are now constituencies where more than half of children are growing up in poverty.
-The figures also show that some of the most deprived areas of the UK have seen the biggest increases in child poverty - of up to 10 percentage points in some cases - since the last local child poverty figures were released in December 2015.
+- Regional child poverty figures released by the End Child Poverty coalition in January 2018 show that there are now constituencies where more than half of children are growing up in poverty.2 The figures also show that some of the most deprived areas of the UK have seen the biggest increases in child poverty - of up to 10 percentage points in some cases - since the last local child poverty figures were released in December 2015.

 - Levels of poverty are also projected to rise in the next five years, with the Institute for Fiscal Studies (IFS) predicting that, “if planned benefit cuts go ahead and earnings grow as the OBR forecasts, inequality will start to rise”.
-The IFS also predicts that “low-income households with children will fare worse than other households”.
-4
+The IFS also predicts that “low-income households with children will fare worse than other households”.3

 - The academic literature is very clear: differences in the social background of pupils are the primary factors causing inequality in educational outcomes.

-- According to research published by the National Institute of Economic and Social Research in February 2018, schools were found to account for just 9% of pupil-level variation in Progress 8 in 2015-16, once the effect of the clustering of similar groups of pupils in schools was accounted for.
+- According to research published by the National Institute of Economic and Social Research in February 2018, schools were found to account for just 9% of pupil-level variation in Progress 8 in 2015-16, once the effect of the clustering of similar groups of pupils in schools was accounted for.5

 - Increasing levels of poverty are putting schools under greater pressure.
 Schools serving deprived communities are dealing with extra challenges including child mental and physical health issues, the impact of unemployment, and higher crime rates.